CMB-S4/spt3g_software/doc/quickstart.rst

 	pip install spt3g

-The hosted wheels will include the necessary libraries (Boost, etc) bundled with the package.
+The hosted wheels will include the necessary libraries (flac, etc) bundled with the package.
 Otherwise, ensure that the dependency libraries are installed as explained above, and processed to one of the following steps.

 To install the package from the github repo, run ``pip`` as usual (this may take a while, so consider setting the ``CMAKE_BUILD_PARALLEL_LEVEL`` environment variable):